Out of the Darkness

 Webb's Role in Answering These Questions

 To find the first galaxies, Webb will make ultra-deep near-infrared surveys of the Universe, and follow up with low-resolution spectroscopy and mid-infrared photometry (the measurement of the intensity of an astronomical object's electromagnetic radiation).
-To study reionization, high resolution near-infrared spectroscopy will be needed.
+To study reionization, high resolution near-infrared spectroscopy is needed.

 The Era of Recombination